-Much like the book of Psalms, Proverbs is one of the most well-known of all the books of the Bible.
-For those of faith, it is a treasured book--a guide to right living.
-The words of wisdom contained within the book of Proverbs extend to the broader world in their impact and appeal.
+Much like the Book of Psalms, Proverbs is one of the most well-known of all the books of the Bible.
+For those of faith, it is a treasured book—a guide to right godly living.
+The words of wisdom contained within the Book of Proverbs extend to the broader world in their impact and appeal.
 Many proverbs such as “Pride goes before destruction, and haughtiness before a fall” or “As iron sharpens iron, so a friend sharpens a friend” are quoted and referenced commonly in our daily lives.

 But, what are proverbs?
 What is their purpose and why do they make up such a sizable portion of scripture?
 We’ll explore these questions and consider the book of Proverbs as a whole.

 Generally speaking, a biblical proverb is a wise saying—a simple statement or phrase illuminating common or fundamental truths.
 Proverbs exist in many cultures, passed down from generation to generation, offering guidance and advice.
 From Arabic proverbs such as, “He who lives in glass houses should not throw stones at people,” to Russian proverbs like, “Time makes the best healer,” these short sayings essentialize kernels of wisdom useful in everyday life.

 The traditional sayings found in the Book of Proverbs, however, are a bit more nuanced in their purpose.

 There are many pithy sayings that we use, but not all of them can be considered proverbs.